 Munakata willing to break his code in order to help his friends, despite being somewhat aware that his intentions won't justify his actions.

-Of course, Kumagawa protecting Kikaijima from Munakata, commenting that he feels happy dying for a girl's sake.
+Of course, Kumagawa protecting Kikaijima from Munakata, claiming that he feels happy dying for a girl.

 And Medaka's successors opting to follow Kumagawa, saying that in order to return things to normal they're willing to make as many enemies as needed, including Anshin'in herself.

 In a meta-example, there's something inexplicably heartwarming about Kumagawa's total and complete victory in the second character poll.
 Seeing him cry tears of happiness at finally winning for once (and, one assumes, for other things) is rather touching.